TheEt1234/slua/README.md

 # slua - short for "Sandboxed Lua"

+**NOT YET FULLY FINISHED**
+- missing more testing, documentation, possibly weighing the sandbox and async
+- And usage of course

-A library to transpile input lua code into trivially sandboxable lua code, that doesn't need debug hooks for time limiting and replaces `x .. y` with `some_func(x, y)`
+A library to transpile input lua code into trivially sandboxable lua code, that doesn't need debug hooks for time limiting and replaces `x .. y` with `some_func(x, y)`, allowing you to limit concatination too

 ## The problems with usual lua sandboxing
 - String concatination **cannot be reliably limited**